Mongolian Americans: Virginia

-The Mongolian embassy to the United States estimated the Mongolian population in nearby Arlington, Virginia, at 2,600 As of 2006; reportedly, they were attracted to the area by the high quality of public education—resulting in Mongolian becoming the school system's third-most spoken language, after English and Spanish; 219 students of Mongolian background are enrolled in the local school system, making up 1.2% of all students, but often forming a majority in ESL classes.
+The Mongolian embassy to the United States estimated the Mongolian population in nearby Arlington, Virginia, at 2,600 As of 2006; reportedly, they were attracted to the area by the high quality of public education—resulting in Mongolian becoming the school system's third-most spoken language, after English and Spanish; 219 students of Mongolian origin are enrolled in the local school system, making up 1.2% of all students, but often forming a majority in ESL classes.
 Members of the first generation largely come from university-educated backgrounds in Mongolia, but work at jobs below such qualifications after moving to the United States.
 Community institutions include an annual children's festival and a weekly newspaper.

 Illinois

 The Chicago metropolitan area's Mongolian American community is estimated at between 3,000 and 4,000 people by local leaders; they are geographically dispersed but possess well-organized mutual support networks.
 Some have established small businesses, while others work in trades and services, including construction, cleaning, housekeeping, and food service.
 In 2004, Lama Tsedendamba Chilkhaasuren, an expatriate from Mongolia, came to the Chicago area for a planned stay of one year in an effort to build a temple for the area's Mongolian Buddhist community.
 As of 2010, nearly 200 Mongolians lived in Skokie, Illinois.